dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 ### <mark style="background: #FFB8EBA6;">Illustration of the principle of Least Knowledge:</mark>

-Consider the following classes:
+<mark style="background: #FFB8EBA6;">Consider the following classes:</mark>
 ![](https://i.imgur.com/4FQ4X2L.png)

-An object of class Person may talk to (i.e. send messages to) an object of class Oracle
+An object of class Person may talk to (i.e. send messages to) an object of class Oracle.

 An object of class Oracle may talk to an object of class Knowledge.